nostalgy/nostalgy/chrome/content/about.md

 the creation of the tag and choose its color).
 If you confirm, the command is applied to the new tag.

-You may also use tags rather than folders as targets for Nostalgy\'s rules.
+You may also use tags rather than folders as targets for Nostalgy's rules.

 ### In the Composer

 Nostalgy adds some support for keyboard operations to the Composer window.

-When typing in a header, it\'s possible to change easily the header to either \"To:\", \"Cc:\" or \"Bcc:\".
+When typing in a header, it's possible to change easily the header to either \"To:\", \"Cc:\" or \"Bcc:\".
 To do so, you need to be at the beginning of the input box, and simply type \"to \", \"cc \" or \"bcc \" (with the whitespace, without the quotes).